Intervention/docs/image/v3/modifying/inserting.md

 > public Image::place(mixed $element, string $position = 'top-left', int $offset_x = 0, int $offset_y = 0): ImageInterface

-Inserts the image passed via `element` into the current image instance.
-The passed element can be one of the [supported image sources](/v3/basics/instantiation#reading-image-sources).
-The image will be inserted at the specified position and will be shifted relative to the position using the optional offset values.
+Inserts an image at the specified position.
+The image can be specified from any of the [supported image sources](/v3/basics/instantiation#reading-image-sources).
+Optionally, you can pass coordinates for an offset to move the image relative to the specified position.

 The possible position values are: